-Suitable for people whose specificities does not allow them to attend group classes, and for all those who wish to deepen their personal practice and knowledge about Yoga.
+Suitable for people whose specificities does not allow them to attend regular classes, and for all those who wish to deepen their personal practice and knowledge about Yoga.
 In these classes a specific learning program is designed, which takes into account the abilities and objectives of the student or group.

 Qigong (reads: Chi Kung) - the "Chinese Yoga" is a millenarian practice for the Life Energy cultivation that originated from China.
 These movements coordinated with the breath, develop a meditative mind, intensify the flow of energy, benefit the internal organs and whole body.

 Founded in 2004 under the name "Casa Vinyasa", it was the first space totally dedicated to the practice of Yoga in Ponta Delgada and the Azores.